Professor Michele Schweisfurth

 Louise Sheridan: Freire’s principles in youth programmes in Glasgow

-Agnieszka Uflewska-Watson: transnationalism and Polish HE students in Scotland
+Agnieszka Uflewska-Watson: transnationalism and young Polish adults in Scotland

 Yuwei Xu: gender and early childhood education in Scotland, Hong Kong and Mainland China

-Within the School of Education, Michele is co-Director of the Robert Owen Centre for Educational Change, and Acting International Lead
+Within the School of Education, I am Director of the Robert Owen Centre for Educational Change (http://www.gla.ac.uk/schools/education/robertowencentre/)

-She is also a member of the editorial board for the journals International Journal of Educational Development; European Education: Issues and Studies; and Prospects, Quarterly Review of Comparative Education (UNESCO).
+I am a member of the editorial board for the journals Comparative Education (past editor); International Journal of Educational Development; European Education: Issues and Studies; and Prospects, Quarterly Review of Comparative Education (UNESCO).

-She is past Chair of the British Association for International and Comparative Education (http://baice.ac.uk/).
-She chairs the Research Committee of the World Council of Comparative Education Societies, and is Deputy Chair of the Board of Trustees for the UK Forum for International Education and Training.
+I am past Chair of the British Associaton for International and Comparative Education (https://baice.ac.uk/and past Chair of the Board of Trustees for the UK Forum for International Education and Training (https://www.ukfiet.org/).